Mano056/rag-agent/README.md

 `python query.py`

 ## Live app
-[Click here for the live app] (https://researchassist.streamlit.app/)
+[Click here for the live PhD Assistant] (https://researchassist.streamlit.app/)

-Follow link for a live PhD assistant.
-You could upload PDF/TXT files and ask questions related to the documents, as well as receive the source of the answers.
+Upload PDF or TXT files and ask questions related to your documents.
+Answers include the source document they came from.